-- (3) The Contractor will evaluate major changes occurring in a given year, such as significant reduction in Contractor employment levels and adjust the SIP if appropriate. - (4) Assessment of contractor's financial condition to determine affordability of increasing compensation costs. - (5) Communication materials and tools for supervisors to help them plan salary actions to manage base salary relationships and pay for performance. - (6) Submit an annual expenditure report, DOE F3220.8, to include breakouts for merit, promotion, adjustments, lump sums, and structure movement for each payroll showing actual against planned amounts. - e.
-Assure no catch up occurs for monies saved as a result of the Secretary of Energy's 1994 salary freeze in accordance with prior DOE direction.
+- (3) The Contractor will evaluate major changes occurring in a given year, such as significant reduction in Contractor employment levels and adjust the SIP if appropriate. - (4) Assessment of contractor's financial condition to determine affordability of increasing compensation costs. - (5) Communication materials and tools for supervisors to help them plan salary actions to manage base salary relationships and pay for performance. - (6) Submit an annual expenditure report, DOE F3220.8, to include breakouts for merit, promotion, adjustments, variable pay, and structure movement for each payroll showing actuals against planned amounts. - e.
+Any proposed establishment of an incentive compensation plan will be evaluated using the following criteria: - The plan is budget neutral. - The documented design of the incentive compensation plan, the funding methodology, and the linkage to contract performance measures supports contractor human resource strategic goals. - There is a requirement for Contracting Officer approval of incentive compensation plan(s) before implementation. - There is a requirement for a contractor policy that provides for a specific pass-over rate (i.e., percent of participants who will not receive an incentive). - There is a requirement for an annual summary report on distributions made under an incentive compensation plan. - There is a requirement for pay at risk.

-3.2.3 Approval of Individual Compensation Actions
+3.2.3 Reserved